 Your provider will give you grading forms.
-Our job as parent-teacher is to input the required details on the form, like quizzes and performance task.
+Our job as parent-teacher is to input our children performance on quizzes and performance task.
 This will be submitted to the family advisor on a quarterly basis.
 There will also be a quarterly portfolio review with your family advisor.
-In our first year, it was via skype, but for our second year, since our provider started their office here, our portfolio review was done in person.
+This is a good tool in assessing student’s progress in a school year.
+Portfolio review are done in person or via skype.

 Are there any support group in UAE?